This article originally appeared on VICE Australia.

-According to the American Society of Addiction Medicine, “addiction” is defined as a disease of “brain reward, motivation and memory" characterised by, among other things, the inability to abstain.
+According to the American Society of Addiction Medicine (ASAM), “addiction” is defined as a disease of “brain reward, motivation, and memory" characterized by, among other things, the inability to abstain.

-And although we usually associate abstinence difficulties with physical addictions, we often struggle to imagine that behaviours could create the same problems.
-Which is why, as a 2012 paper from the Journal of Psychoactive Drugs points out, behavioural addictions are often treated as symptoms of other disorders.
+And although we usually associate abstinence difficulties with physical addictions, we often struggle to imagine that behaviors could create the same problems.
+Which is why, as a 2012 paper from the Journal of Psychoactive Drugs points out, behavioral addictions are often treated as symptoms of other disorders.

-According to Dr Michael Miller, a board-accredited general and addiction psychiatrist, our societal understanding of addiction is that if it’s physical, it’s a disease.
+According to Dr. Michael Miller, a board-accredited general and addiction psychiatrist, our societal understanding of addiction is that if it’s physical, it’s a disease.
 If not, it’s a non-legitimate lack of willpower.
-“There’s still a lot of concern that addiction involving behaviours is not a brain disease [but] more of a sociological phenomenon or a cultural aberration,” he explains.
+“There’s still a lot of concern that addiction involving behaviors is not a brain disease [but] more of a sociological phenomenon or a cultural aberration,” he explains.

-For 10 years, Dr Miller has been on the board of directors for the American Board of Addiction Medicine.
-And according to him, non-physical addictions present symptoms such as physiological or subcortical cravings and an inability to abstain just like any other addiction.
-In essence, non-physical and physical addictions are much the same, even if we society assumes they're different.
+For ten years, Dr. Miller has been the director of ASAM.
+And according to him, nonphysical addictions present symptoms such as physiological or subcortical cravings and an inability to abstain just like any other addiction.
+In essence, nonphysical and physical addictions are much the same, even if we, society, assumes they're different.

-To hear what a behavioural addiction is like for the individual, we sat down with three people from very different walks of life.
-Each have experienced a non-physical addiction, and each illustrate what it’s like to have a mental illness that’s broadly considered fake.
+To hear what a behavioral addiction is like for the individual, we sat down with three people from very different walks of life.
+Each have experienced a nonphysical addiction, and each illustrate what it’s like to have a mental illness that’s broadly considered fake.

 Following the suicide of her father and being in an isolating and emotionally-absent marriage, Angela developed a shopping addiction for dolls and teddy bears that lasted 20 years.

 I’d spend whole days in online chatrooms talking to all these other collectors and buying teddy bears and dolls.
 Looking back, I think we were all enabling each other.
-My ex-husband was quite wealthy, so I didn’t have to contribute to any bills and I’m on a disability pension of $500 a month, so I’d just devote all of that to my shopping.
+My ex-husband was quite wealthy, so I didn’t have to contribute to any bills and I’m on disability so I get $500 a month, so I’d just devote all of that to my shopping.